 Alex Morgan on the cover of FIFA 16, the first entry in the video game series to include the international women's teams.

 Thankfully, dozens of companies have realized the opportunities the USWNT represent and are proud sponsors of the team and some have endorsement deals with individual players.
 With the help of advertising agencies, companies such as Volkswagen, Secret, and especially Nike have created advertisements to both promote their products and also encourage the next generation of players.
 Though the media and messages may differ in the details, the general idea is the same: anyone can achieve anything if they believe they can, put in the effort, and have the right support along the way.

-The next generation of world champions is watching right now, which is why celebrating the players’ achievements matters.
+The next generation of world champions watched the action unfold, which is why celebrating the players’ achievements matters.
 On July 15, 2019, Jared Polis, the governor of Colorado, recognized Lindsey Horan and Mallory Pugh (both natives of the state) during halftime at a Colorado Rapids soccer game.
 In front of thousands of fans, Governor Polis declared July 15 to be US Women’s National Team Day in Colorado and congratulated the women and their team.
-It’s likely several eager young fans at the game are also starting their own soccer journeys and seeing successful players like Horan and Pugh being honored gives them a goal to aim for.
+It’s likely several eager young fans at the game also started their own soccer journeys and seeing successful players like Horan and Pugh being honored gives them a goal to aim for.